microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 menuPosition: 2
 ---

 Azure Fluid Relay service is a cloud-hosted Fluid service.
-You can connect your Fluid application to an Azure Fluid Relay instance using the `AzureClient` in the `@fluidframework/azure-client` package. `AzureClient` handles the logic of connecting your [Fluid Container]({{< relref "containers.md" >}}) to the service while keeping the container object itself service-agnostic.
-You can use one instance of this client to manage multiple containers.
+You can connect your Fluid application to an Azure Fluid Relay instance using the `AzureClient` in the `@fluidframework/azure-client` package. `AzureClient` handles the logic of connecting your [Fluid container]({{< relref "containers.md" >}}) to the service while keeping the container object itself service-agnostic.
-Relay instance using the `AzureClient` in the `@fluidframework/azure-client` package. `AzureClient` handles the logic of connecting your [Fluid container][] to the service while keeping the container object itself service-agnostic.
 You can use one instance of this client to manage multiple containers.

 The sections below will explain how to use `AzureClient` in your own application.